stride3d/stride-docs/en/manual/scenes/create-a-scene.md

 TODO: IMAGE

-For more information on how to use it, visit it's [Scene editor](../game-studio/dedicated-editor/index.md).
+For more information on how to use it, visit [Scene editor](../game-studio/dedicated-editors/scene-editor/index.md).

 ## Create a blank scene at runtime